 So for you too, allow yourself to let it go, and press on.
 No matter your past, you’re still in the game.
 Your final chapter at work and in life has yet to be written, and it’s all still very winnable.
-In summary then, it goes like this:
+In summary, it goes like this:

 Repeat as necessary.